IsaacDunham/IA495_MobAppSecurity/README.md

 This repository will be made private or shut down after May of 2023.

 ## Usage Instructions
-After cloning the repository, run `chmod +x` on `install.sh.` Then use `sudo ./install.sh` from the repo directory to install pre-requisite files and change Python script execution permissions.
+After cloning the repository, run `chmod +x` on `install.sh.` Then use `./install.sh` from the repo directory to install pre-requisite files and change Python script execution permissions.
+DO NOT use `sudo ./install.sh`.